BNSF drops plan to buy tank cars on customer concerns

 Three BNSF crude trains that have crashed or derailed and caught fire since late 2013 - the latest just last week - are part of a spate of such fiery accidents that focused attention on safety.

-BNSF’s letter went out a week and a half after the U.S. Department of Transportation unveiled new standards for rail cars that carry crude and ethanol.
-All new cars built after Oct.
+Under the new rules, all new cars built after Oct.
 1 this year must have 9/16-inch hulls - thicker than the industry standard of 7/16-inches adopted in 2011 - and other reinforcements to protect against punctures and leaks in a derailment.

 The 7/16-inch cars can be retrofitted with protections for top and bottom fittings, steel shields on the front and back and “jackets,” or an extra layer of steel around the hull, on a staggered schedule depending on how strong they are now.